Particular/docs.particular.net/servicecontrol/troubleshooting.md

 ## Resolve messages that cannot be retried

-If you are experiencing that certain messages are not scheduled for retry and the logs show the following message then it could be that the database is in an inconsistent state.
+If certain messages are not scheduled for retry and the logs show the following message then it could be that the database is in an inconsistent state.

     2020-10-16 13:31:58.9863|190|Info|ServiceControl.Recoverability.RetryProcessor|Retry batch RetryBatches/1c33af76-8177-494d-ae9a-af060cefae02 cancelled as all matching unresolved messages are already marked for retry as part of another batch.
     2020-10-16 13:31:59.2826|173|Info|ServiceControl.Recoverability.InMemoryRetry|Retry operation bf05499a-9261-41ec-9b49-da40e22a6f20 completed.
 1 messages skipped, 0 forwarded.
 Total 1.